Search Special Collections

 The Margaret Storrs Grierson Fellowship is named in honor of the founding Director of the Sophia Smith Collection, and former College Archivist and Executive Secretary of the Friends of the Smith College Library.

-The Friends of the Smith College Libraries Fellowship is generously supported by the Friends of the Smith College Libraries in support of research across the collections.
+The two Friends of the Smith College Libraries Fellowships are generously supported by the Friends of the Smith College Libraries in support of research across the collections.

 The Ruth Mortimer Fellowship is named in honor of Ruth Mortimer, class of 1953, the distinguished curator of rare books at Smith College from 1975-1994.

 Special Collections is also a partner in the New England Research Fellowships Consortium (NERFC), which offers 8-week, $5,000 stipends to applicants whose research takes them to three or more of its member institutions.
-Applications are due February 1, 2019.
-NERFC grants are managed by the consortium and so for more information visit NERFC.
+Please visit NERFC to learn more.